bomibonnie/website-hugo/content/courses/analyzing political data/regressions.md

 ```
 Optional:
 1) make it prettier using `grstyle`.
-2) add the best fitted link to the scatter plot.
+2) add the best fitted line to the scatter plot.

 ```{stata}